TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Changes

+v0.3.0

+- Fixed incorrect line endings.
+Updated front-end manifest.json.
+Fixed minor error in uibuilder.js.
+Updated dependency versions.
+- Breaking changes due to new major version of Socket.IO ([v2](https://socket.io/blog/socket-io-2-0-0/)) and Webpack.
+Shouldn't impact anything since you need to restart Node-RED anyway.
+  However, you might need to force a full reload of any active clients.

 v0.2.1

 - Tweak this readme as the node seems to work OK.
 Removing the _Alpha_ label.
   You should consider this suitable for general hobby use.
 Production use would need good testing before trying to rely on it.
   Remember, this has been written just by me, I'm afraid I can provide no guarentees.